Skip to content

 Try

-' create the text file
+' text file creation

-infoStream = New StreamWriter("info.txt")
+fluxInfos = New StreamWriter("infos.txt")

-' read line typed on the keyboard
+' read line typed on keyboard

-line = Console.In.ReadLine().Trim()
+ligne = Console.In.ReadLine().Trim()

-While line <> ""
+While ligne <> ""

-' Write line to text file
+' write line to text file

-' read a new line from the keyboard
+' read new line on keyboard

-line = Console.In.ReadLine().Trim()
+ligne = Console.In.ReadLine().Trim()

 End While